augustss/verse-semantics/Book/docs/10_concurrency.md

 ### Effect Interactions

 The effect system that makes Verse's concurrency safe also introduces some restrictions.
 The `decides` effect, which marks functions that can fail, cannot be combined with the `suspends` effect.
 This separation keeps the failure model and the concurrency model orthogonal, preventing complex interactions that would be difficult to reason about.
 Transactional operations and certain device-specific operations may also have restrictions when used in concurrent contexts, ensuring that operations that must be atomic remain so.

-## Summary

-Verse's concurrency model represents a thoughtful evolution in concurrent programming design.
-Rather than exposing low-level threading primitives and leaving developers to build safe abstractions, Verse provides high-level, composable expressions that make concurrent programming accessible and safe.

-The structured concurrency expressions—`sync`, `race`, `rush`, and `branch`—cover the vast majority of concurrent programming patterns while maintaining clear ownership and lifecycle semantics.
-When you need to break free from structure, `spawn` provides that flexibility, though with appropriate constraints to prevent misuse.
-The entire system builds on async expressions and the `suspends` effect, creating a unified model where time flow becomes just another dimension of program flow.

-This approach transforms concurrent programming from a source of bugs and complexity into a natural extension of sequential programming.
-You express what you want to happen concurrently, and Verse handles the how, managing tasks, cancellation, and resource cleanup automatically.
-The result is concurrent code that's easier to write, easier to read, and easier to get right.

-The key insight underlying Verse's concurrency is that games are inherently concurrent systems.
-Rather than fighting this reality with complex synchronization mechanisms, Verse embraces it, providing language-level constructs that map naturally to game development patterns.
-Whether you're orchestrating complex cutscenes, managing AI behaviors, or simply adding polish with parallel effects, Verse's concurrency expressions let you express your intent clearly and safely.